kovasb/gamma/README.md

 # API

-Gamma lets you do two things: a) compose a GLSL AST,  and b) compile that AST into a string
+Gamma lets you do two things: a) construct a GLSL AST as clojure data, and b) compile it to a GLSL program string

 ## Constructing GLSL

-Functions for constructing GLSL ASTs are in the gamma.api namespace.
+The GLSL AST is represented as Clojure maps.
+The functions in gamma.api are convenience functions for constructing the maps:

 ```clojure
 (require '[gamma.api :as g])
 ```

-Invoking these functions with appropriate arguments returns an AST:

 ```clojure
 (g/sin 1)